BotFramework DirectLine API Server

 Why is a token server necessary when the DirectLine channel secret can be used directly within the client?

 There are a number of reasons, but the primary reason is security.
 Most clients that use DirectLine are HTML-based which typically means any of the code is accessible to anyone willing to look.
-Storing the secret in a browser-sided script is a high security risk.
+Storing the secret in a script loaded in a browser is a high security risk.

-The Bot Framework DirectLine API Server extension removes all of that complexity allowing for a quick and easy implementation.
+The Bot Framework DirectLine Token Server extension removes all of that complexity allowing for a quick and easy implementation.

 Features

-- Option to enter the bot's DirectLine channel secret (required)
+- Enter the bot's DirectLine channel secret (required)

-- Option to enter a valid port for use by the local server
+- Enter a valid port for use by the local server

 - If the port is not specified by the developer, it will default to port 3000